 1. Black Bears

-The most popular animal in the Smoky Mountains is the black bear.
+The most popular creature in the national park is the black bear.
 There are about 1,500 black bears in the national park.
 These creatures are omnivores, meaning they eat meat and vegetables.
 A male black bear can weigh as much as 250 pounds, while a female weighs a little over 100 pounds.
 Black bears are more likely to be seen in the early morning and late evening hours in spring and summer.
 A few places in the national park you are likely to see them is Cades Cove or out on a hiking trail.
 It is illegal to be closer than 50 yards to a black bear.

 2. White Tailed Deer